 Oliver L Baines III, Councilmember, District Three

 Councilmember Oliver L. Baines, III joined the Fresno City Council as the District Three representative in January 2011.
 Prior to his election to the City Council he was an officer with the Fresno Police Department for 11 years, assigned to the Problem Oriented Policing (P.O.P.) unit in the Southwest District.
 As an officer, Oliver has distinguished himself in the department and with his peers.

-As part of his community policing philosophy, Oliver believed in holding individuals accountable if they will continue to create public nuisances or disrupt our neighborhoods.
+As part of his community policing philosophy, Oliver believed in holding individuals accountable for their actions if they continue to create public nuisances or disrupt our neighborhoods.
 Something he has taken to City Hall as a councilmember.

-Oliver is compassionate for the community where he lives and works and now serves as the district representative on the City Council.
-He has helped to integrate parolees back into society by working with organizations such as the “Gentleman’s Club,” and by mentoring youth.
+Oliver is compassionate for the community where he lives and works, and now serves as the district representative on the City Council.
+He has helped integrate parolees back into society by working with organizations such as the “Gentleman’s Club,” and by mentoring youth.
 As part of his commitment to combating juvenile crime, Oliver has organized basketball tournaments in low-income neighborhoods.

 Because of his work Oliver has received several official honors, including a commendation and a peer commendation from the Fresno Police Department.
 Oliver was named Officer of the Year for the Southwest Policing District in 2008, and he has also been awarded two medals for saving lives.